FreePBX/hotelwakeup/README.md

 git clone https://github.com/lgaetz/Hotel-Style-Wakeup-Calls.git hotelwakeup chown -R asterisk:asterisk hotelwakeup
 ```
-In FreePBX,go to module admin, locate Wakeup Calls in the list and install like normal.
+In FreePBX, go to Module Admin, locate Wakeup Calls in the list and install like normal.
 Report bugs here or on the PIAF forum.
+Ignore any automatic notices from FreePBX to upgrade, that will replace your beta version with the older version.

-Whenever you need it, update your beta install to the most recent version:
+To incorporate the most recent changes, update your beta install to the most recent version:
 ```
 cd /var/www/html/admin/modules/hotelwakeup
 git pull
 chown -R asterisk:asterisk .
 ```

-To abandon the beta version and revert to 2.11.3:
+To abandon the beta version and revert to the supported version:
 ```
 amportal a ma uninstall hotelwakeup amportal a ma delete hotelwakeup